gokuldevp/Coding-Ninja-back-end-fullstack-development/The Major Project 1/codeial/ReadMe.md

 };
 ```

-Step 6: Update the user router for the post request.
+6. Step 6: Update the user router for the post request.
 ```
 router.post('/create', usersController.create);
 ```

+7. Step 7: Handle User SignUp for post request in the user controller